Customer-generators (small scale wind/solar self generation)

 Connecting to Westar Energy's system

 The Westar Energy Facility Connection Standard lists the system design requirements to connect renewable energy systems to the electric grid.
 Generating systems must also meet our Service Standards.
-In order to successfully interconnect your system, you must complete both the Generation Interconnection Application as well as the Net Metering Rider application.
+In order to successfully interconnect your system, you must complete the Net Metering Rider application (link below).

 Facility Connection Standard